Aerobic Workouts for Reducing Stress

 Make a workout schedule and stick to it.

-Treat your aerobic workouts as important appointments with yourself, just like any other commitment in your life.
+Treat your aerobic workouts as necessary appointments with yourself, just like any other commitment in your life.

 Additional Benefits of Aerobic Exercise